 Tips for Staying Healthy on the Lake

-Bacteria and viruses in the water can cause some ear and eye infections, stomach aches, diarrhea, and flu-like symptoms.
+Bacteria, viruses, and other organisms in the water can cause some ear and eye infections, stomach aches, diarrhea, and flu-like symptoms.
 MDH, Hennepin County, and CDC offer some tips that everyone can take to minimize the risk of illness while enjoying the water and to keep the lake healthy for everyone.

 Minimize the risk of illness while on the lake.

 - Avoid swimming after a rain event